-Based upon Climate Ready Boston 2016, the City's comprehensive climate vulnerability and preparedness study, the Nubian Square area is subject to multiple climate change related hazards.
+Proponents should be aware of the City's climate change preparedness and citywide resilience initiatives which guide the City of Boston's efforts to address climate change, available here: Climate Ready Boston 2016.
+Based on this study, the Nubian Square area is subject to multiple climate change related hazards.
 Proposed projects should include resilient building and site strategies to eliminate, reduce, and mitigate potential impacts, as follows:

 - 1. Greenhouse Gas Reduction: Proposed projects should exemplify Mayor Walsh's Carbon Free Boston 2050 goals by striving for zero carbon emission or energy positive performance.
 New buildings should be designed as green low energy all electric structures that prioritize enhanced building envelope solutions and passive system strategies and that are optimized for and include onsite solar renewable energy generation.
 As necessary projects should identify off site and procured renewable energy solutions sufficient for achieving net zero carbon emissions.
-Proposals should include a preliminary energy model with a Zero Carbon Building Assessment.
 Projects should assess these strategies in a first and life cycle cost analysis. - 2.
 Higher Temperatures & Heat Events: Proposed projects should reduce heat exposure and heat retention in and around the building(s) and surrounding district.
 Strategies should include the use of building and paving materials with high Solar Reflectance and Solar Reflectance Index values and increased shade areas through landscaping, expanded tree canopy and shade structures.
 At a minimum projects should achieve the LEED Sustainable Sites, Heat Island Reduction credit.
 Consider the inclusion of Green Roofs with plantings, especially for accessible roof spaces and sites limited access to open space. - 3.
 More Intense Precipitation: Proposed projects should integrate strategies to both mitigate the impact of storm water flooding to the site and reduce the Property's contribution to storm water flooding in the neighborhood.
-Strategies should focus on pervious site materials, enhanced landscaping and Low Impact Development measures to capture, retain, and infiltrate storm water.
+Strategies should focus on pervious site materials, enhanced landscaping and Low Impact Development measures to capture, retain, and infiltrate storm water. - 4.
+Rising Sea Levels: Proposed projects should reduce risks of coastal and inland flooding through elevating the base floor, critical utilities, mechanical systems and infrastructure above the appropriate BPDA Sea Level Rise - Design Flood Elevations ("SLR-DFE").
+Proposed projects should utilize wet flood proofing strategies and materials for any spaces below the SLR-DFE and relocate vulnerable uses to higher floors.

-- 4. Rising Sea Levels: Proposed projects should reduce risks of coastal and inland flooding through elevating the base floor, critical utilities, mechanical systems and infrastructure above anticipated flood levels.
-Proposed projects should utilize flood proof materials below any future flood level and relocate vulnerable uses to higher floors. - 5.
-Sheltering in Place: Proposed projects should provide for a cool/warm community room and essential systems to allow for extended sheltering in place and accommodation of local residents during an extreme weather event or an extended disruption of utility services.
+5. Sheltering in Place: Proposed projects should provide for a cool/warm community room and essential systems to allow for extended sheltering in place and accommodation of local residents during an extreme weather event or an extended disruption of utility services.